 St. Norbert College is a four-year, Catholic liberal arts college located in De Pere, Wisconsin.
 The college serves approximately 2,200 undergraduate and graduate students.

 Vice President and Chief Information Officer

-Serving as a member of the President’s Cabinet, I am responsible for building, sustaining and leading college-wide information technology programs, with an emphasis on enhancing the role technology plays in support of teaching and learning on a liberal arts campus.
+Serving as a member of the President’s Cabinet, responsible for building, sustaining and leading college-wide information technology programs, with an emphasis on enhancing the role technology plays in support of teaching and learning on a liberal arts campus.
 Other responsibilities include promoting a culture of innovation across campus and overseeing the college’s enterprise risk management plan.

 Major accomplishments in this role include: